The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Results

 \subsection{Surface Air Temperature}

-Overall, all ML models reproduce the mean climatology of surface air temperature reasonably well compared with AM4 and ERA5 (Fig.~\ref{fig:t2m}a-e).
-NeuralGCM does not provide surface air temperature directly; instead, we use the 1000 hPa air temperature as a proxy, so its high-altitude regions are not comparable, as the temperature there includes subsurface extrapolation.
+Overall, all ML models reproduce the mean climatology of surface air temperature reasonably well compared with AM4 and the European Centre for Medium-Range Weather Forecasts' ERA5 renalysis (Fig.~\ref{fig:t2m}a-e).
+The public release of NeuralGCM does not provide surface air temperature directly; instead, we use the 1000 hPa air temperature as a proxy, so its high-altitude regions are not comparable, as the temperature there includes subsurface extrapolation.
+(A version of NeuralGCM with additional output features, including surface air temperature, can be found in Fig.~1 of \citeA{henn2026aimip}.)
 The global-mean surface air temperatures, indicated above the maps in Fig.~\ref{fig:t2m}, are close to that of ERA5 for all models.

-In response to uniform SST warming, AM4 exhibits pronounced land warming (Fig \ref{fig:t2m}h), which is a well-understood result of enhanced surface warming over dry surfaces because of the relationship between relative humidity near the surface and the atmospheric lapse rate \cite{joshi08,byrne13a,byrne13b}.
-This amplified warming over land is underestimated in cBottle (Fig \ref{fig:t2m}f).
-Nonetheless, cBottle simulates amplified polar warming, likely due to sea-ice loss induced by SST warming (not shown).
-Notably, sea ice is an output in cBottle, making it slightly different from conventional atmosphere-only simulations with prescribed SST and sea ice.
-In contrast, ACE2 shows a surface air temperature response over land that is a mix of warming and cooling (Fig \ref{fig:t2m}g)---a limitation also noted by \citeA{watt2025ace2}.
-Enhanced land warming is well captured in NeuralGCM compared to AM4, although the magnitude of polar amplification is underestimated (Fig \ref{fig:t2m}i).
+In response to uniform SST warming, AM4 exhibits pronounced land warming (Fig. \ref{fig:t2m}h), which is a well-understood result of enhanced surface warming over dry surfaces because of the relationship between relative humidity near the surface and the atmospheric lapse rate \cite{joshi08,byrne13a,byrne13b}.
+This amplified warming over land is underestimated in cBottle (Fig. \ref{fig:t2m}f).
+Nonetheless, cBottle simulates amplified polar warming, likely due to sea-ice loss induced by SST warming .
+The sea ice reduction is larger in the Southern Ocean than in the Arctic. (\ref{fig:sic}) Notably, sea ice is an output in cBottle, making it slightly different from conventional atmosphere-only simulations with prescribed SST and sea ice.
+In contrast, ACE2 shows a surface air temperature response over land that is a mix of warming and cooling (Fig. \ref{fig:t2m}g)---a limitation also noted by \cite{watt2025ace2}.
+The global-mean land surface temperature difference is 0.12 K for cBottle, 0.26 K for ACE2, and 2.67 K for AM4.
+Enhanced land warming is well captured in NeuralGCM compared to AM4, although the magnitude of polar warming is underestimated (Fig. \ref{fig:t2m}i).
 This is suggestive of an important role for NeuralGCM's dynamical core in capturing the land--sea mechanism \cite{byrne13a} that posits weak temperature gradients aloft and differences in lower-tropospheric lapse rate set the amplitude of land enhanced warming.
-However, we note that ACE2 does show enhanced land warming when trained across simulations of multiple climates \cite{clark2024ace2}.
+While ACE2-ERA5 does not have enhanced land warming, ACE2 does have enhanced land warming when trained across physical model simulations of multiple climates \cite{clark2024ace2}.